yurright/Harvard-CS50-Repo/lecture0.md

 ## Criteria for Good Code
 - correctness (does it do what it needs to do)
-- good design (
+- good design
-  - faster,
+  - faster
-  - maintenance,
+  - maintenance
-  - does it repeat code?,
+  - does it repeat code?
     - use loop
-  - low probability of mistakes)
+  - low probability of mistakes
     - use variables for repeated things
     - use const to make certain variables unchangeable
 - style (readable aesthetics, indention)